 - Initially each breath (one inhale and one exhale) will be slow, then over time increase to each breath about one second, as you progress you may want to make them faster or shorter or a set of each.
 Inhales and exhale are equal.
 Bhastrika can be done fast or slow — I have seen bhastrika done slow at 6 breaths / minute and also much faster, both speeds have benefit.
 Experiment yourself.
 As a beginner, its better to start slower and gradually increase pace if you so desire.

-- End with a slow exhale, then Inhale lift your chin, tuck your chin into Jalandhara bandha and hold your breath in.
+- End with a slow exhale and hold your breath out til you have the desire to breathe, then Inhale lift your chin, tuck your chin into Jalandhara bandha and hold your breath in.

 - Repeat for a total of 3 rounds.